Buchatech/ArgoCDandAKS/README.md

-# This repo is used to demo deploying an app to a GKE cluster using GitOps flux with Azure Arc.
+# This repo is used to demo deploying an app to a GKE cluster using GitOps.